The Beaver Bench trail system lies at the mouth of Beaver Canyon, just

 return climb back to Sage Advice.

 Highly banked but quick turns are typical here.

 Looking down the left-most DH flow trail.

 0.3 miles long with 120 feet of descent.
-At the bottom, there's a short
+At the bottom, the eastern loop

 trail.
 It's 0.4 miles back to Sage Advice.

 Turns are highly banked for speed.
 There are rollers and

 table jumps between turns.
 Overall, these are intermediate-level descents.

 Both downhill routes end on the same return trail, but the trail to the

 We're out of the woods and into the burn scar.
 Lots